Digital Citizenship and Internet Safety

 Media coverage of online predators has been sensationalized.
 For example, most online predators who solicit are teenage boys.

 Posting personal information online by itself does not put young people at risk for danger.
-When teens post personal information along with engaging in other risky behavior, such as talking to unknown people online about provocative subject matter, they can put themselves at risk.
+When teens post personal information and engage in other risky behavior, such as talking to unknown people online about provocative subject matters, can put themselves at risk.
 In addition, studies have found that teens that engage in risky behavior offline, are more likely to put themselves at risk online.

 Posting personal information including provocative pictures, secrets, or other revealing information should be avoided for many reasons.
 These include the opportunity for cyberbullies to use information to damage reputations, the opportunity for scammers to use information to steal identities, and depending on the content - can impact the decision of future employers and colleges.